 - 1) Obtain the Gann Limit Worksheet for the current fiscal year from the district business office and compare the summary figures reported in the CCFS-311 with the Gann Limit Worksheet totals.
-The Gann Limit Worksheet pre-populates the prior year limit and all FTES figures.
-Some minor differences may exist between the worksheet and the CCFS-311 due to recent changes in legislation enacted after the issuance of the worksheet.
-Please contact the Chancellor's Office directly with any questions about differences between the worksheet and the CCFS-311. - 2) Test the calculations performed on the worksheet. - 3) Verify that amounts entered for adjustments to increase/decrease limit are supported. - 4) Verify that estimated amounts entered for appropriations subject to limit are reasonable in comparison with prior year actual data. - 5) Reportable errors exist if estimates or calculations are significantly in error.
+The Gann Limit Worksheet pre-populates the prior year limit and all FTES figures. - 2) Test the calculations performed on the worksheet. - 3) Verify that amounts entered for adjustments to increase/decrease limit are supported. - 4) Verify that estimated amounts entered for appropriations subject to limit are reasonable in comparison with prior year actual data. - 5) Reportable errors exist if estimates or calculations are significantly in error.